Grace Cuthbert-Browne: Career

 Subsequent to earning her degree, she worked at Royal North Shore hospital.
 In 1925 she purchased a general practice at Pambula where she was renowned for her dedication and service to the small rural communities.

 In 1929, she returned to the Sydney suburb of Wollstonecraft to continue in general practice.
-Her experience in Pambula and Wollstonecraft led to her interest in antenatal and neonatal care.
+Her experience in Pambula, Eden (1926-1929) and Wollstonecraft led to her interest in antenatal and neonatal care.
 During this time she was honorary medical officer to the Tresillian Mothercraft training school, the Lane Cove health centre, and the Rachel Forster hospital.

 Cuthbert succeeded Doctor Elma Morgan as the Director of Infant and Maternal Welfare on 1 August 1937, a role she held until 1964.
 Part of this role included supervision of 200 local Baby Health Centres, as well as the pre-natal clinics at metropolitan hospitals.
 Between 1946 and 1964, she also lectured part-time in maternal and child health at the University of Sydney's School of Public Health and Tropical Medicine.
 Mortality of mothers went from 5 in 1000 live births to .32 during her tenure as Director of Maternal and Baby welfare.
 She was protective of her position in maternal health and rejected perceived interference.

 She served on a committee creating a curriculum for young women.
 It was implemented in a number of independent schools.
 Cuthbert-Browne was the honorary medical director of the Grovesnor Hospital from her retirement until 1970.